Paraphrasing vs Coreferring: Two Sides of the Same Coin: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We studied the synergy between the tasks of identifying predicate paraphrases and event coreference resolution, both pertaining to consolidating lexically-divergent mentions, and showed that they can benefit each other.
+We studied the synergy between the tasks of identifying predicate paraphrases and event coreference resolution, both concerned with matching the meanings of lexically-divergent predicates, and showed that they can benefit each other.
 Using event coreference annotations as distant supervision, we learned to re-rank predicate paraphrases that were initially ranked heuristically, and managed to increase their average precision substantially.
 In the other direction, we incorporated knowledge from our re-ranked predicate paraphrases resource into a model for event coreference resolution, yielding a small improvement upon previous state-of-the-art results.
-We hope that our study will encourage future research to make progress on both tasks jointly.
+We hope that our study will encourage future research to make further progress on both tasks jointly.